Common ownership: Christian societies

 Members of the Early Church of Jerusalem shared all their money and possessions (Acts of the Apostles, chapters 2 and 4).
 Inspired by the early Christians, many Christians have since tried to follow their example of community of goods and common ownership.
 Common ownership is practiced by some Christian groups, such as the Hutterites (for about 500 years), the Bruderhof Communities (for some 100 years), and others.
 In those cases, property is generally owned by a charity set up for the purpose of maintaining the members of the religious groups.
 Christian communists typically regard biblical texts in Acts 2 and Acts 4 as evidence that the first Christians lived in a communist society.
 Additionally, the phrase "To each according to his needs" has a biblical basis in Acts 4:35, which says "to the emissaries to distribute to each according to his need".

 In capitalist economies

 Common ownership is practiced by large numbers of voluntary associations and non-profit organizations, as well as implicitly by all public bodies.
 While cooperatives generally align with collectivist and socialist economics, retailers' cooperatives in particular exhibit elements of common ownership, and their retailer members may be individually owned.
 Some individuals and organizations intentionally produce or support free content, including open source software, public domain works, and fair use media.
 Mutual aid is a form of common ownership that is practiced on small scales within capitalist economies, particularly among marginalized communities, and during emergencies such as the COVID-19 pandemic.

 In socialist economies

+In this sense, the theory of the Communists may be summed up in the single sentence: Abolition of private property.